The Power and the Glory (1961 film): Production

 It was Olivier's second performance for American television following an acclaimed production of The Moon and Sixpence which won him an Emmy.

-Playwright Dale Wassterman wrote the script in seven days.
+Playwright Dale Wasserman wrote the script in seven days.

 David Susskind originally wanted Richard Burton to co star with Olivier.
 The project was announced in April 1961 and the cast finalised in May.
 It was going to be CBS's "major dramatic production" for the year.
 The budget was a reported $500,000.

 A Mexican township worth $125,000 was built for the production, which was shot at NBC studios, in two studios (although broadcast by CBS).
 It was one of the most elaborate productions shot for TV at the time.